RamRikhi/RamRikhi/README.md

 - 💬 Ask me about Microservices Architecture and Java
 - 📫 How to reach me: LinkedIn | Twitter | Instagram | Facebook
 - 😄 Pronouns:He
-- ⚡ Fun fact: I am watching fun videos for 2 hour
+- ⚡ Fun fact: I am watching fun videos for 2 hours a day.
--->